Her Campus Logo Her Campus Logo

 UWindsor '27

 Maya Roumie is a writer for the University of Windsor’s chapter of Her Campus.
 Her areas of interest include talking about pop culture, albums, books, and the PR behind politics.
-She is a first-year English Literature and Creative Writing student.
+She is a second-year English Literature and Creative Writing student.
 She loves and connects to every form of storytelling and strives to write and publish her own.
 In her free time, Maya enjoys sitting at coffee shops for several hours, working on her personal writing and taking new photos with her old digital camera.
 Maya should strive to complete her Goodreads goals because she still considers books to be her favourite form of entertainment.